dansanderson/mega65-welcome-guide/determining-versions.md

 # Determining the versions of things

 The MEGA65 internal hardware has minor differences between the models shipped in the year 2022 and the models that are currently shipping (2024 and later).
-It is important to know which model you have.
+It is important to know which model you have, especially when upgrading the MEGA65 core or installing alternate cores.

 The MEGA65 core (which includes the Hypervisor), ROM, and Freeze menu are all upgradable components.
 It is often useful to know which versions of these components are currently operating your machine.